Inverting Non-Injective Functions with Twin Neural Network Regression: Experiments

 Although the exact forward function is not available for consistency checking, it is worth comparing the performance between the exact forward function and the learned forward function.
 In some cases there is a significant performance difference, up to $3\times$, between the learned and exact forward function, while in other cases this difference is minimal, $1.2\times$.

-Overall, ITNNR reduces inversion error by $30–85\%$ relative to kNN across noisy experiments, depending on dimensionality and nonlinearity.
+Overall, ITNNR reduces inversion error by $30–85\%$ relative to kNN and by $7–57\%$ relative to MDN across noisy experiments.
+In these experiments the gap between MDNs and ITNNR narrows, most likely because of noisy anchors.
+It might be possible to choose optimal anchors that avoid noise, as proposed in~\cite{BelaidEtAl2024WeightedPDL}.

-These results demonstrate that traditional neural networks are unsuitable for inverting non-injective functions while kNN inversion provides a reasonable baseline but requires many anchor points to achieve reasonably good accuracy.
-ITNNR reliably recovers valid inverse branches by anchoring predictions locally and only requires a minimal number of anchors to anchor the local inverse.
-In order to achieve a high accuracy it is necessary to enforce forward consistency checks.
-The method generalizes from low-dimensional toy problems to realistic inverse kinematics tasks, the outperformance of ITNNR over kNN increases as with the dimensionality of the problem as kNN suffers under the poor scaling of the required number of anchors.
+In summary, these results demonstrate that traditional neural networks are unsuitable for inverting non-injective functions while kNN inversion provides a reasonable baseline but requires many anchor points to achieve reasonably good accuracy.
+MDNs are capable of inverting non-injective functions as long as there is a discrete solution set.
+ITNNR reliably recovers valid inverse branches but the accuracy suffers under noisy anchors.